tlarnold10/tlarnold10/README.md

 - Enjoy lifting heavy weights.
 - Father to two little girls and husband.
 - Software engineer at <a href="https://www.fti-net.com/" target="_blank">Frontier Technology Inc.</a>
+- Founder and software developer at <a href="https://arnoldtechnologies.dev/" target="_blank">Arnold Technologies</a>
+- Favorite music right now is the Game of Thrones soundtrack

 ## Quirks
 - Sarcastic